sohjnthn/sohjnthn.github.io/README.md

 Tried the AI Tool "Make" via it's related AI chatbot, but the free credits ran out very fast.

-The scheduled email scenario can be replicated by copying and pasting the text from one of the previously received emails.
+The scheduled email scenario can be replicated by copying and pasting the text from one of the previously received emails; but was not triggered manually (may need to be run manually).

 For the survey/feedback form response email which was created with the equivalent n8n workflow's json file's text, submitting a form once does not trigger the automatic email, unless Run Once is being clicked on, so this did not work, and ran out of the free credits.